mbwong/mbwong.github.com/_posts/2013-12-07-the-examined-life.md

 I’ll first admit that I still don’t really have a grasp on what I am doing with my life.
 But believe me it used to be even worse.
 I didn’t reflect much about my life mostly because I felt like there was just no time to think.
 When I was in high school, I needed to get good grades to go to a good college.
 In college there was always an exam and then a cool party.
 And as an adult, I needed to pay the bills and get ahead in my career.
 It was always hard to find time to reflect about what I was doing.
 I regret that.
 I ended up going down many mistaken paths.

 And then for a period of time as college ended I found myself overthinking everything.
 Which was not productive either.
 I agonized over which career to pursue.
 I also agonized over whether or not to break up with my ex (and caused her much suffering).
-I spent weeks – no, months – brooding.
+I spent months brooding.
 I felt emotionally drained, overwhelmed.
 Sometimes I was paralyzed in my decision-making.
 At other times I changed my mind incessantly.
 People told me I was overthinking things.
 And I was.
 I could not stop.

 It’s been said that ours is a generation full of doubt and indecision.
 I’d be a fool to claim that our generation is any different from other generations.
 J Alfred Prufrock famously agonized over whether he dared to eat a peach.
 Let’s not forget Hamlet either.
 But can we make some progress?
 Can we approach Socrates’ ideal of the examined life?
 What does it actually mean to lead an examined life?